KVOF-TV

-KVOF-TV was a television station that broadcast on channel 38 in San Francisco from 1968 to 1985.
+KVOF-TV (channel 38) was a television station in San Francisco, California, United States, which broadcast from 1968 to 1985.
 It was last owned by the Faith Broadcasting Network, controlled by pastor W. Eugene Scott, and was one of three television stations he owned; prior to its existence as a Christian station, it was built as independent station KUDO before going bankrupt in 1971 and being off the air for more than three years.
 It broadcast from San Bruno Mountain.

-KVOF-TV's license renewal was dismissed in 1983 for failure to answer requests for documents in a comparative hearing that started when three other groups had already filed their own proposals for channel 38; this took place after other proceedings involving misuse of funds by Faith Center led to the dismissal of the license of Faith's other California station, KHOF-TV channel 30 in San Bernardino.
+KVOF-TV's license renewal was dismissed in 1983 for failure to answer requests for documents in a comparative hearing that started when three other groups had already filed their own proposals for channel 38; this took place after other proceedings involving misuse of funds by Faith Center led to the dismissal of the license of Faith's other California station, KHOF-TV (channel 30) in San Bernardino.
 The station finally closed in late 1985, and a new channel 38 station, KWBB (now KCNS), began in 1986.